huyeduon/autobgp/README.md

 ## What's next</br>
-The script can be expanded to multiple border leaf, l3outs and sites.
-We can think about multiple thread to support continous monitoring and reconfigure multiple objects at same the time.</br>
-Combination of both pull and push model, that would require event subscription and more complicated logic, however the outcome will better and more responsive.</br>
+The script can be enhanced to support multiple border leafs, L3Outs, and sites, enabling scalability.
+You can utilize data structures like lists or dictionaries to store object information, such as APIC URLs, credentials, and identifiers.
+By iterating through these structures, you can perform operations on each object individually.